vercel-labs/lead-agent/README.md

 # Lead Agent

-An intelligent lead qualification and response system built with Next.js 15, leveraging the `after()` function for asynchronous background processing and AI-powered lead analysis.
+An intelligent lead qualification and response system built with Next.js.

 ## Overview

-This application captures leads through a web form and automatically processes them through a multi-stage pipeline:
+Lead agent app that captures a lead in a contact sales form and then kicks off a qualification workflow & agent.

+**Overall this template is a reference architecture for how to build a lead agent on Vercel.
+Aspects of this project should be adjusted to meet your business' needs.**

-1. **Immediate Response** - Returns a success response to the user instantly
+1. **Immediate Response** - Returns a success response to the user upon submission
 2. **Background Processing** - Uses Next.js `after()` to kick off asynchronous tasks:
-   - **Qualify Lead** - AI-powered lead qualification and categorization
+   - **Qualify Lead** - Uses `generateObject` to categorize the lead
    - **Query Knowledge Base** - Retrieves relevant context from your knowledge base
-   - **Deep Research** - Conducts comprehensive research on the lead
+   - **Deep Research** - Conducts comprehensive research on the lead with a deep research agent
    - **Write Email** - Generates a personalized response email
    - **Human-in-the-Loop** - Sends to Slack for human approval before sending